 Development: The modern Abyssinian breed was refined in Great Britain during the late 1800s, using cats imported by soldiers and traders.
 Formal breed standards were established in the early 20th century.

 Development Story: The Somali breed began when long-haired kittens unexpectedly appeared in Abyssinian litters.
-Initially dismissed as breeding flaws, dedicated breeders in North America and Australia recognized their unique beauty and selectively developed them into a distinct breed.
+Initially dismissed as breeding flaws, dedicated breeders recognized their unique beauty and selectively developed them into a distinct breed.
 The name "Somali" was chosen as a nod to Somalia, Ethiopia's neighbor.

 | Feature | Abyssinian | Somali | Key Difference |